Sound velocity and tidal deformability in compact stars: Discussion

-\sect{\bf Discussion} We have found, as summarized in this note, that in stark contrast to what was found in the literature, the PCM, which works well for normal nuclear matter density, gives $v_s \to 1/\sqrt{3}$ --- the conformal limit --- at a density $\gsim n_{1/2} $ and accommodates massive neutron stars up to $2.23 M_\odot$, which is consistent with the present observation.
+We have found, as summarized in this note, that in contrast to what was found in the literature, the PCM, which works well for normal nuclear matter density, gives $v_s \to 1/\sqrt{3}$---the conformal limit---at a density $\gsim n_{1/2} $ and accommodates massive neutron stars up to $2.23 M_\odot$, which is consistent with the present observation~\footnote{There are approaches in the literature that hybridize hadronic models at low density and quark models at high density~\cite{Alford:2013aca}.
+Such models inevitably include phase transitions and consequently different predictions.}.
 In addition to the constraint from the massive star, the tidal deformability obtained is consistent with the presently available empirical bound from the gravitational wave observation both for $\Lambda_{1.4}$ and radius $R_{1.4}$.
 The information coming from the sound velocity and tidal deformability pins down the topology change density to $2.0 n_0 < n_{1/2} < 4.0 n_0$.
 This can be taken as a signal for the change of degrees of freedom from normal baryon (skyrmion) to an ``exotic" fermion (half-skyrmion), such a change of degrees of freedom being required to accommodate the (pseudo-)conformal velocity as argued in \cite{tews}.
 The topology change could be a dual picture to the baryons-to-quark continuity argued to be present at the same range of density.